owlbarn/tutorial/book/slicing/README.md

 ```

-The second example is similar, but part of a row.
+The second example in in [@fig:slicing:example_slice_01](b)is similar, but part of a row.
 Still, this can be gotten using both methods.

 ```ocaml env=slicing_example_00
 # Arr.get_fancy [ I 2; R [4; 6] ] x